Trump vows to end birthright citizenship for children of unauthorized immigrants if he wins in 2024

 "I think it's pretty clear that, for political purposes, he thinks that this kind of announcement will appeal to his base.
 It shows that he has anti-immigration credentials.
 And most of his voters don't know or don't care about whether such an executive order would be legal," Yale-Loehr said.

-Florida Gov. Ron DeSantis, the 2024 Republican presidential candidate who is currently Trump's closest challenger in the polls, has also sought to make immigration a top issue of his campaign.
+Florida Gov. Ron DeSantis, the 2024 Republican presidential candidate currently Trump's closest challenger in the polls, has also sought to make immigration a top issue of his campaign.

 A measure championed by DeSantis that was recently passed by the Florida legislature will be among the strictest state immigration laws in American history.
 Among other things, it will invalidate driver's licenses other states provide to unauthorized immigrants, require hospitals to document whether patients are in the country legally, fund efforts to relocate migrants to "sanctuary jurisdictions" and impose fines for employers who don't verify the immigration status of workers.